PlanktoScope/forklift/docs/specs/00-package.md

 ### Package resource constraints

-The resource requirements and provided resources associated with a package deployment are part of the set of constraints which determine whether a set of package deployments is allowed.
+The resource requirements and provided resources associated with a package deployment are its *resource interface* and are part of the set of constraints which determine whether a set of package deployments is allowed.
 When a set of package deployments is not allowed, information about unsatisfied resource constraints should be used by the package manager to help users correct resource conflicts and unresolved resource dependencies between package deployments.
+The resource interface of a package deployment is determined from the package deployment's configuration and information specified by the package.

 A package deployment's declaration of resource requirements and provided resources is also a declaration of its external interface on the Docker host.
 Currently, resources can be: